esha3027/Honeypot1/README.md

 - ✅ Web login trap: Captures any entered credentials on a spoofed web page.
 - ✅ Adjustable credentials through command line arguments.

+## 🔐 Secutiry Notes
+This honeypot must be run in a test environment for research or monitoring alone.
+Never deploy it on production systems or without authorization.

 ## 🧪 Requirements

 - Python 3.6+